aliyun/terraform-provider-alicloud/website/docs/r/disk.html.markdown

 * `name` - (Optional) Name of the ECS disk.
 This name can have a string of 2 to 128 characters, must contain only alphanumeric characters or hyphens, such as "-",".","_", and must not begin or end with a hyphen, and must not begin with http:// or https://.
 Default value is null.
 * `description` - (Optional) Description of the disk.
 This description can have a string of 2 to 256 characters, It cannot begin with http:// or https://.
 Default value is null.
 * `category` - (Optional, Forces new resource) Category of the disk.
 Valid values are `cloud`, `cloud_efficiency` and `cloud_ssd`.
 Default is `cloud_efficiency`.
-* `size` - (Required) The size of the disk in GiBs, and it value range: 20 ~ 32768.
+* `size` - (Required) The size of the disk in GiBs.
+When resize the disk, the new size must be greater than the former value, or you would get an error `InvalidDiskSize.TooSmall`.
 * `snapshot_id` - (Optional) A snapshot to base the disk off of.
-If it is specified, `size` will be invalid and the disk size is equals to the snapshot size.
+If the disk size required by snapshot is greater than `size`, the `size` will be ignored.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `encrypted` - (Optional) If true, the disk will be encrypted